Compliance with the California Sick Leave Law requires five important Steps.

 Decide the method of sick leave award

-The first steps is to decide as an employer how you will award sick leave.
+The first step is to decide as an employer how you will award sick leave.
 It can be awarded up front at the beginning of the year or employee’s employment, or it can be paid on an accrual basis.
-The difference for employers is two fold.
-Awarding the sick leave up front, pending a 90 day probationary state for new employees means that employees can use sick leave at the beginning of the year before they have earned the sick leave through hours worked.
+The difference for employers is two-fold.
+Awarding the sick leave up front, pending a 90-day probationary state for new employees means that employees can use sick leave at the beginning of the year before they have earned the sick leave through hours worked.
 However, employers who use the up-front method only have to award 3 days of sick leave to employees each year.

 The other method is the accrual method.
 Employees can earn sick leave hour by hour, based on the number of hours worked.
 In the accrual method, employers are required to allow up to 6 days of sick leave per year.
 For legal purposes, a sick day is defined as 8 hours or 1 day of work, whichever is greater.
 That means that part-time employees are still awarded 24 hours of sick leave each year, even if they normally work only 5 hour days.